robertDurst/buzz/README.md

 ## Future Work
 * Use an alternative currency, such as EUR, instead of USD (**requires paid subscription**)
+* Differentiating between sent and received payments
+* Automated bash script to run act as a *dashboard*
+* Output *unmatched assets* to let user know what assets were not included in volume calculation
+* Make a release for easier installation and use

 ## Wish List
 * Fully functional web app